zavvdev/vim-setup/README.md

 2. [Git](https://git-scm.com/) should be installed.

-3. If you type `vim --version` and don't see `+clipboard` then you need to install `vim-gtk3` package in your system if you're on Linux.
-You can research how to enable it on your specific OS.
-You need this in order to be able to copy text into OS clipboard with `"+y`.
+3. If you run `vim --version` and don't see `+clipboard`, you need to install the `vim-gtk3` package.
+You can research how to enable it for your specific OS.
+This is required in order to copy text to the OS clipboard with `"+y`.

-4. Configuration lives in `~/.vimrc` or `~/.vim/vimrc` file.
+4. Configuration lives in `~/.vimrc` or `~/.vim/vimrc`.

-5. Run `git config --global merge.tool vimdiff` to assign merge tool to vimdiff.
+5. Run `git config --global merge.tool vimdiff` to set vimdiff as the merge tool.

 6. Run `git config --global mergetool.keepBackup false` to disable backup files.

-7. LSP requires plugin installation, so if you want LSP support, check [LSP section](https://github.com/zavvdev/vim-setup/tree/main?tab=readme-ov-file#lsp).
-If you don't want to support LSP, then remove 'Language specific settings' section in _.vimrc_ file.
+7. LSP requires plugin installation.
+If you want LSP support, see the [LSP section](https://github.com/zavvdev/vim-setup/tree/main?tab=readme-ov-file#lsp).
+Otherwise, remove the 'Language specific settings' section from your _.vimrc_ file.

 ## Keybindings

 Leader key: `Space`.
-Leader is the button that you press before using keybindings combo.
+The Leader key is pressed before a keybinding combination.

-### File explorer.
+### File Explorer

-In order to open Netrw file explorer from file run: `Leader e`.
+To open the Netrw file explorer from a file, run: `Leader e`.

-Run these commands from file explorer:
+Run these commands from the file explorer:

-1. Create file: `f f`.
+1. Create a file: `f f`.

-2. Create directory: `f d`.
+2. Create a directory: `f d`.

-3. Edit file/directory name under the cursor: `f e`.
+3. Edit the name of the file/directory under the cursor: `f e`.

-4. Delete file or empty directory under the cursor: `f r`.
+4. Delete the file or empty directory under the cursor: `f r`.

-#### Moving files
+#### Moving Files

-Run these commands from file explorer:
+Run these commands from the file explorer:

-1. Mark directory as target: `Shift Tab`.
-This is needed for moving/copying files to that target.
+1. Mark a directory as the target: `Shift Tab`.
+This is required when moving or copying files to that directory.

-2. Mark/unmark file/directory: `Tab`.
+2. Mark/unmark a file or directory: `Tab`.

-3. Unmark all marked files/directories: `Leader Tab`.
+3. Unmark all marked files and directories: `Leader Tab`.

-4. Copy marked files/directories to target directory: `f c`.
+4. Copy marked files/directories to the target directory: `f c`.

-5. Copy marked files/directories to directory under the cursor: `f C`.
+5. Copy marked files/directories to the directory under the cursor: `f C`.

-6. Move marked files/directories to target directory: `f x`.
+6. Move marked files/directories to the target directory: `f x`.

-7. Moved marked files/directories to directory under the cursor: `f X`.
+7. Move marked files/directories to the directory under the cursor: `f X`.

-8. Run shell command on marked files/directories: `f ;`.
+8. Run a shell command on marked files/directories: `f ;`.
-   For example, mark non-empty directory, use _f ;_ and type _rm -r_ to delete the directory.
+   For example, mark a non-empty directory, use _f ;_, then type _rm -r_ to delete it.

 #### Navigation

-Run these commands from file explorer:
+Run these commands from the file explorer:

-1. Bookmark current directory: `f b`.
+1. Bookmark the current directory: `f b`.

-2. Remove most recent bookmark: `f b r`.
+2. Remove the most recent bookmark: `f b r`.

-3. Go to previous bookmarked directory: `f b g`.
+3. Go to the previous bookmarked directory: `f b g`.

-4. Show list of marked files: `f l m`.
+4. Show a list of marked files: `f l m`.

-5. Change directory to current under cursor: `c d`.

-6. Move one directory above: `-`.
+5. Move up one directory: `-`.

-7. Open file in a new tab: Place cursor on file/directory press `t`.
+6. Open a file in a new tab: place the cursor on a file/directory and press `t`.

-8. Navigate to opened tab by number: `Ngt` where N is a tab number.
+7. Navigate to an open tab by number: `Ngt`, where N is the tab number.

 #### Global Search

 1. Search in files: `Leader s f`.

-2. Search in files by entering path: `Leader s p`.
+2. Search in files by specifying a path: `Leader s p`.

-3. Search in files by grep: `Leader s g`, type something then press Enter.
+3. Search in files using grep: `Leader s g`, type something, then press Enter.

-4. Search current word under the cursor in all files: `Leader s g c` then press Enter.
+4. Search for the word under the cursor across all files: `Leader s g c`, then press Enter.

-5. Show list of recently opened files: `Leader ?`.
+5. Show a list of recently opened files: `Leader ?`.

-#### File
+### File

-1. Search for word under the cursor: `*`.
+1. Search for the word under the cursor: `*`.

-2. Go to specific line in file: `:<line number>`.
+2. Go to a specific line in the file: `:<line number>`.

 3. Scroll down: `Ctrl d`.